Revisiting thermodynamics in computation and information theory: Miscellaneous

 \subsection{Thermodynamics of algorithm}

-It is generally believed that the advent of quantum computers will help to solve some age-old problems in number theory, physical as well as combinatorial search faster than the existing classical computers.
+It is generally believed that the advent of quantum computers will help to solve some age-old problems in number theory, and physical as well as combinatorial search faster than the existing classical computers.
 To get a better understanding of quantum speedups, one has to consider a realistic model of computation.
-The realistic model should consider the time-complexity and time-space tradeoffs during analysis.
-Some works~\cite{a189a,a189b,a189c,a189d} have analyzed these type of models.
-A recent work~\cite{a189e} in this direction has analyzed the quantum speedups from a thermodynamic viewpoint.
-To analyze the cost of the algorithm (in classical and quantum regime) from the thermodynamic perspective Brownian model of computation is considered.
+The realistic model should consider the time complexity and time-space tradeoffs during analysis.
+Some works~\cite{banegas2018low,beals2013efficient,bernstein2009cost,fluhrer2017reassessing} have analyzed these types of models.
+A recent work~\cite{perlner2017thermodynamic} in this direction has analyzed the quantum speedups from a thermodynamic viewpoint.
+To analyze the cost of the algorithm (in classical and quantum regimes) from the thermodynamic perspective Brownian model of computation is considered.

-For the thermodynamic interpretation of algorithms, the authors in their work~\cite{a189e} have considered collision finding algorithm and preimage search for their analysis.
-Before we move on to the thermodynamic analysis of the algorithm, we would describe the algorithms briefly.
+For the thermodynamic interpretation of algorithms, the authors in their work~\cite{perlner2017thermodynamic} have considered collision finding algorithm and preimage search for their analysis.
+Before we move on to the thermodynamic analysis of the algorithm, we will describe the algorithms briefly.
 First, we will learn about the collision finding algorithm and then about the preimage search algorithm.

-The parallel collision search algorithm proposed by Van Oorshot and Wiener~\cite{a189f} happens to be the best classical collision finding algorithm.
+The parallel collision search algorithm proposed by Van Oorshot and Wiener~\cite{van1999parallel} happens to be the best classical collision finding algorithm.
 This algorithm can detect a collision in an expected serial depth of $\mathcal{O} (\sqrt{G}/G_{\alpha})$, where $G$ denotes the range of the function and $G_{\alpha}$ depicts the parallel processes with memory $\mathcal{O} (1)$.
 It is assumed that the communication cost among the thread is negligible than the overall computation costs.
-Brassard, Hoyer and Tapp (BHT) extended this algorithm in the quantum realm in their work~\cite{a189g}.
+Brassard, Hoyer, and Tapp (BHT) extended this algorithm in the quantum realm in their work~\cite{brassard1998quantum}.
 The operations for this algorithm is $\mathcal{O} (G^{\frac{1}{3}})$ with memory size $G^{\frac{1}{3}}$.
 One can further generalize this algorithm to a parallel algorithm with $n_\beta$ parallel processors having memory size $G_\beta$.
 This generalized algorithm satisfies this condition $n_\beta < G_\beta < \mathcal{O} \Big( (Gn_\beta)^{\frac{1}{3}}\Big)$ with a serial complexity $\mathcal{O} \Big(\sqrt{\frac{G}{G_\beta n_\beta}} \Big)$.